luiswirth/bsc-thesis/src/introduction.typ

 geometric structures* inherent in the underlying PDEs, ensuring stability, accuracy, and convergence @douglas:feec-article.
-FEEC is now the standard framework for analyzing and constructing conforming finite element spaces for differential forms in *arbitrary dimensions* and on *domains with complex topology*
+FEEC is now the standard framework for analyzing and constructing conforming finite element spaces for differential forms in *arbitrary dimensions* and on *domains with non-trivial topology*
 @douglas:feec-book.

 A key strength of FEEC lies in its ability to naturally handle arbitrary domain